Fmendez18/Bibliomap/README.md

 ---

 # Introduction
 BIBLIOMAP is a web app built to help university students in Madrid quickly find and reserve library study seats in real time.
 Instead of wasting time walking to a full library, students can check live availability, pick a time slot and seat type, and confirm a reservation, directly from their phone or laptop.
 Libraries benefit from smoother demand management and simple usage insights.
-ATTRIBUTES????
+So far, the algorithm uses `Seat`, Safety and Price range as attributes for determining the ideal neighbourhood.

 ## User Journey
 1. **Access & Preferences:** The student opens the web app, selects a library, and desired time window.